SamKurb/CHIP-8-Emulator/README.md

 - Able to run tetris, snake and other games

 ## Other notes:
-- There is *alot* of static casting going on in the code, because I have narrowing conversions disabled by my compiler.
+- There is *alot* of static casting going on in the code, because I have narrowing conversions disabled on my compiler.
 Most arithmetic and logic operations promote to int, so doing something like Unsigned & Unsigned will create a (signed) int temporary and require the result to be casted back to unsigned

 ## To-do:
 - Improve user friendliness